bretth/woven/docs/main.rst

 Starting the project
 --------------------

-This first bit doesn't have much to do with woven, and is more about personal preference in  setting up your development environment but lets walk through how I like to do it anyway.
-You must have git, pip, virtualenv and virtualenvwrapper installed and working before you can begin.
+This first bit of this feincms install doesn't have much to do with woven, and is more about personal preference in  setting up your development environment but lets walk through how I like to do it anyway.
+For this project you'll need git, pip, virtualenv and virtualenvwrapper installed and working before you can begin.

 ``mkvirtalenv pony-cms --no-site-packages``